 A Connector is a reusable building block that performs the integration with an external system and works out of the box.
 It is represented as a concrete task in a BPMN process, which can be configured with domain specific parameters without implementing custom business logic.

-- The business logic is implemented following the job worker pattern.
+- The business logic is implemented by a Connector function.

 - The user interface during modeling is provided using a Connector template.